 POC Reveals Cerebel Aero Road Cycling Helmet

-Swedish company POC has revealed a new aero road helmet, which will be used by Team Garmin-Sharp in this year's Giro d'Italia, which starts later today.
+Swedish company POC has revealed a new aero time trial helmet, which will be used by Team Garmin-Sharp in this year's Giro d'Italia, which starts later today.

 According to POC, the new POC Cerebel helmet has been developed using the competences of POC's internal product team in collaboration with the Garmin-Sharp professional road cycling team, Volvo Car Group and WATTS Lab.
 The helmet will be revealed at the team time trial stage of the Giro d’Italia 2014 on May 9 in Belfast.

 WATTS Lab is a highly specialized laboratory department whose objective is to optimize performance and aerodynamics in POC products, which will allow the cyclist to go faster while using less energy.
 WATTS Lab brings together knowledge and experience from aerodynamic specialists and experts in computational fluid dynamics.